sclorg/container-common-scripts/README.md

 Dockerfile for the scripts to know which versions to build.

 `OS`
 OS version you want to build the images for.
-Currently the scripts are able to build for centos (default), c9s, c10s, rhel8, rhel9, rhel10, and fedora.
+Currently, the scripts are able to build for c9s, c10s, rhel8, rhel9, rhel10, and fedora.

 `SKIP_SQUASH`
 When set to 1 the build script will skip the squash phase of the build.